shravanasati/iris/README.md

 	<img src="assets/gopher.png" height="300px">
 </p>

-iris is an easy to use and customizable wallpaper manager for windows.
+<center> iris is an easy to use and customizable wallpaper manager for windows. </center>

 <br>